Samsung vs. Apple award appeal rejected by US Supreme Court

-Samsung's appeal attempt to the US Supreme Court to strike down a $120 million award for patent infringement against Apple has been rejected.
+The US Supreme Court has rejected an appeal by Samsung to strike down a $120 million award to Apple in a dispute over patent infringement.

 On Monday, the justices issued a single-line denial of the appeal without comment.
-Apple's and Samsung's long-running patent disputes will continue, though.
+The case in question involved several patents tied to quick-link, slide-to-unlock and autocorrect features.

-A new trial slated for mid-May will determine how much Samsung must pay Apple for infringing three of its design patents.
+A new trial slated for mid-May, in a separate case, will determine how much Samsung must pay Apple for infringing three of its design patents.
 Samsung had previously paid Apple $399 million for its infringement, based on the earlier rules.

 Samsung and Apple did not immediately respond to CNET's requests for comment.